-Place the two halves in the air fryer basket cut side facing up.
+- Place the two halves in the air fryer basket, cut side facing up.
 Bake in the air fryer at 400° Fahrenheit for about 25 minutes or until the flesh easily scrapes away with a fork.

 - Handle with care as you remove the squash from the air fryer.
 Transfer to a serving dish.

 - Using a fork, scrape the squash from the outside in.
 Continue scraping until you’ve released all of the squash on both sides and have something that looks like long spaghetti noodles!
 Top with fresh chopped herbs!

 The best air fryer to use is the one that you have!
-But if you’re in the market for an air fryer consider looking for one with a large basket.
+But if you’re in the market for an air fryer, consider looking for one with a large basket.
 This will allow you to bake things like squash with ease.
-I also recommend looking for one that has some simple pre-sets, as well as reminders to shake your basket, and a good timer!
+I also recommend looking for one with some simple pre-sets, reminders to shake your basket, and a good timer!

 Follow the directions above for cleaning and cutting your squash.
-Preheat your oven to 400 degrees F. Line a baking sheet with parchment paper.
+Preheat your oven to 400° Fahrenheit.
+Line a baking sheet with parchment paper.
 Rub with olive oil, and sprinkle with salt and pepper.
 Place the squash cut side down on the parchment paper.
 Poke a few holes with a fork in the skin.
 Roast in the oven for 30-40 minutes or until fork-tender.
 Time will vary depending on the size.

-If you’re squash is too big to fit in the air fryer.
+If your squash is too big to fit in the air fryer.
 You may cut it into quarters rather than halves.
-Arrange the quarters to fit.
+Arrange the quarters to fit in the basket.
 You may need to make it in two batches.

 - Cut each half equally down the center so that each side cooks evenly.

 - Not all air fryers are created equal.
 Cooking time may vary depending on your model.
 To prevent overcooking, check for doneness at the 15 and 20-minute mark.